-Selected for FTSE Blossom Japan Index
+Included in Blossom Japan Index Series

-Hulic has been selected for a constituent of the FTSE Blossom Japan Index.
-Created by the global index company FTSE Russell, the FTSE Blossom Japan Index is designed as an industry neutral benchmark that reflects the performance of companies demonstrating strong environmental, social and governance (ESG) practices in Japan.
+Hulic has been a constituent company in two indexes of the FTSE Blossom Japan Index Series.
+Created by the global index company FTSE Russell, the FTSE Blossom Japan Index is designed as an industry neutral benchmark that reflects the performance of companies demonstrating strong environmental, social and governance (ESG) practices in Japan opportunities of climate change.
+FTSE Blossom Japan Index Series WEB ttps://www.ftserussell.com/ftse-blossom japan-index-series-spotlight management attitudes toward risks and